vertanzil/vertanzil/README.md

 # Github Profile - Vertanzil

 Hello and welcome to my Github page.
-If you would like to visit my landing page you can do so by clicking  [Clicking here](https://vertanzil.github.io).
+If you would like to visit my landing page you can do so by [Clicking here](https://vertanzil.github.io).

 ## 🚀 About Me